OpenSpace/OpenSpace-Docs/users/faq.md

 Yes.
 Linux users can compile and run OpenSpace using the MIT licensed code on [GitHub](https://github.com/OpenSpace/OpenSpace).
 Also see the [Compile instructions](dev/compiling) on this page.

 3. I don't have an NVidia graphics card.
 Can I still run the Windows executable on my Windows laptop which has integrated Intel graphics?
 Yes.
-The executable will run, but since it uses software emulation for running OpenGL, the frame rate would be very low.
-Ranging from below 1 frame per second to 5 frames per second if you make the display window smaller.
+The executable will run, but as integrated Intel cards are generally less powerful than dedicated graphics cards, the frame rate would be very low.

+Futhermore, AMD cards work in principle, but might have some non-fatal rendering glitches.